-I don’t follow a concrete organisation protocol.
+I don’t follow a concrete organisational protocol.
 I just have principles that help me keep everything in its proper place.
 Basically, I use five types of apps:

-- A Cloud service for all the lecture material that I get from my professors.
+- Cloud service: for all the lecture material that I get from my professors.
 I chose Google Drive for this.

-- A PDF reader for my textbooks and personal study sessions.
+- PDF reader: for my textbooks and personal study sessions.
 I picked LiquidText for that.
 Find out why I stopped using LiquidText a few years later.

-- A note-taking app for my final study notes during my personal study time.
+- Note-taking app: for my final study notes during my personal study time.
 For this, I chose Note Always.

-- A file manager to store all my notes.
+- File manager: to store all my notes.

-Surgery is a complicated subject, and I always find that there are concepts I don’t grasp when preparing for the classes.
+Surgery is a complicated subject, and I always find that there are concepts I don’t grasp when preparing for classes.
 That makes my professor’s comments and questions very important if I am to get a full picture of what I need to learn.
-That’s why Notability’s audio recording feature is indispensable for me.
+That’s why Notability’s audio recording feature is indispensable to me.

 My personal study sessions involve reading and jotting down some rough notes, organising them in a way that makes sense to me.
 I use different colours for emphasis to highlight difficult terms and important information.
 Symbols and abbreviations help me learn new concepts faster.
 I search for definitions on Google when my notes and textbooks are difficult for me to understand.

 By the end of my first week, I had a lot of Surgery rough notes on my iPad.
 I also got a write-up assignment.
-I spoke to my professor, asking for permission, to do the assignment on my iPad and just print out a copy for him.
-I didn’t waste my time on an assignment he’ll want me to redo in traditional ink.
-Usually, I’d just do it and protest when the professor refuses to mark it, but that requires a lot of energy, which I don’t have at the moment.
+I spoke to my professor, asking for permission to do the assignment on my iPad and just print out a copy for him.
+I didn’t waste my time on an assignment he’d want me to redo in traditional ink.
+Usually, I’d just do it and protest when the professor refused to mark it, but that requires a lot of energy, which I don’t have at the moment.